How Does Telefónica Company Work?

 Which Strategic Decisions Have Shaped Telefónica’s Business Model?

-Icon Infrastructure Investment and Digital Services Growth
+Icon Digital and Enterprise Growth

 Icon